eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 around Android development.
 6. Wrap Up: I'm looking now for something new, and your company caught my eye.
 I've always loved the connection with the user, and I really want to get back to a smaller environment too.

+I love this cheatsheet presented by Bloomberg on [how to ace the interviews at GS](https://www.bloomberg.com/graphics/2015-cheatsheets/goldman-sachs.html)